KennaSecurity/toolkit/README.md

 # ABOUT

-The Kenna toolkit is a set of functions for data and api manipulation around the Kenna Security Vulnerability Management platform.
+The Kenna toolkit is a set of functions for data and api manipulation around the Cisco Vulnerability Management platform.
 It's organized into 'tasks' - units of functionality that can be called and interacted with from the Docker or Podman command line.

 # USAGE